JetBrains/kotlin-web-site/docs/topics/control-flow.md

 > Guard conditions are an [experimental feature](components-stability.md#stability-levels-explained) that may be changed at any time.
 > We would appreciate your feedback in [YouTrack](https://youtrack.jetbrains.com/issue/KT-71140/Guard-conditions-in-when-expressions-feedback).
 >
-{type="warning"}

-Starting from Kotlin 2.1, you can use guard conditions in `when` expressions or statements with a subject.
+{style="warning"}

 Guard conditions allow you to include more than one condition to the branches of a `when` expression, making complex control flow more explicit and concise.
+You can use guard conditions in `when` expressions or statements with a subject.

-To include a guard condition in a branch, place the guard condition after the primary condition, separated by `if`:
+To include a guard condition in a branch, place it after the primary condition, separated by `if`:

 ```kotlin
 sealed interface Animal {